-If th ne customer is eligible for Then the treatment is
+lf t he customer is eligible for Then the treatment is

 • ALTCS Excluded.

 • SSI-MAO

-• MSP
+• MSP \cap

 • Adult Counted as unearned income.

 • Caretaker Relative Exceptions:

 • Pregnant Woman Interest and dividend income from tax- exempt municipal and federal bonds

 • Child are not counted.

 • KidsCare Interest on matching funds in an IDA account are not counted (MA606.FF).

-Term Definition
+Defir nitions

-(%C) Interest and dividends are returns on capital investments such as promissory notes, loans, property agreements, burial accounts, stocks, bonds, savings accounts

-or checking accounts.
+Term Definition Interest and Dividends Interest and dividends are returns on capital investments such as promissory notes, loans, property agreements, burial accounts, stocks, bonds, savings accounts or checking accounts.